styled-components/styled-components/src/utils/errors.md

 ## 11

-A plain React element (%s) has been interpolated into styles, probably as a component selector (https://www.styled-components.com/docs/advanced#referring-to-other-components).
+A plain React class (%s) has been interpolated into styles, probably as a component selector (https://www.styled-components.com/docs/advanced#referring-to-other-components).
 Only styled-component classes can be targeted in this fashion.